jurgen975/Robotics.portfolio.jeisinga/README.md

 [https://github.com/user-attachments/assets/511e2779-7a20-463b-a285-b157359c101a](https://github.com/user-attachments/assets/e5a3a993-a326-40e4-997c-080fe3b2d893)

-Fig 6.Example Openwork cycliodal drive
+Fig 6.Example what the inside of a cycliodal drive looks like